francescogerardomarra/its/modulo26/5_security_hello_world.md

     /**
      * Configures the second security filter chain for JWT Authentication.
-     * This filter chain applies to the `/shop/users` and `/shop/items` endpoints, which require a valid JWT.
+     * This filter chain applies to the `/shop/users` and `/shop/items/**` endpoints, which require a valid JWT.
      * <p>
+     * - Requests to `GET /shop/items/**` are publicly accessible without authentication.
-     * - Requests to `/shop/users` and `/shop/items` are protected and require JWT authentication.
+     * - Requests to `/shop/users` and all other non-GET requests to `/shop/items/**` are protected and require JWT authentication.
      * - Any other request that doesn't match these endpoints is allowed without authentication.
      * - The `TokenAuthenticationFilter` is added to process and validate the JWT token in the Authorization header.
      * <p>